derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 #### Progress

 Walkers can walk!
 Added prismatic joint to anchor nodes and enable motor to push and pull joints.
 Need to implement genetic algorithm now to tweak parameters.
+Just started work on the genetic algorithm and now I can mutate the joints parameters about a normal model.

 ## To Do
 - [x] Create Box2D world in world object